Dec 17, 2012

 - T.S.
 Elliot

 A post listing the serendipities of my EuroTrip has been on the backburner for a while now.
-After discussing this subject with my Latvian host she conceded that explaining synchronicities is not unlike describing dreams, whilst potentially being the most interesting thing in the world its almost always tedious.
+After discussing this subject with my Latvian host she conceded that explaining synchronicities is not unlike describing dreams, whilst potentially being the most interesting thing in the world it's almost always tedious.

 Even when we're told that someone dreamt about us there is only a momentary curiosity and novelty.
 Unless we're a part of the experience we don't fully grasp the gravity of it.
 Frustratingly the more we try to validate, demistify or examine the dream the quicker the feeling fades.
 The same goes for coincidences.

-My Latvian host did mention one thing that was encouraging, "Déjà vu is assuring because its letting you know that you're on the right path".
+My Latvian host did mention one thing that was encouraging, "déjà vu is assuring because it's letting you know that you're on the right path".

-I recall the first time something momentously serendipitous happened to me, my friend offered "Its all chaos dude".
+I recall the first time something momentously serendipitous happened to me, my friend offered "It's all chaos dude".
 I began to adopt this view as I realised the value isn't in the mathematical improbability but in the meaning we assign to the event.
 I recently enjoyed comedian Daniel Kitson's new show 'Where Once was Wonder', its premise was that life is comprised of moments that are "impossible until they become inevitable".
 The real magic is in what we create that justifies the experience.

 VIDEO: Matt Besser Pete Holmes on "Connecting like things"